Summer Squash Growing, Harvesting, and Storing Tips

 If you plant your squash in a location that drains well, you've done the most important job to ensure a good harvest.
 The squash are so prolific that even if you just let them sit there and do nothing to help them, they'll still probably give you all the squash you'll want, or are able, to eat.

 That's not to say you shouldn't do some shallow cultivation around the plants, especially earlier in the year, as it helps the plant produce more.
-It of course looks better as well.
+It also looks better.

 How to Handle Insect Problems